mushis/qwskins/README.md

 all the skins in /SKINS

 ### /SKINS
-main repository. place this under your quake folder, quake/qw/skins and you will be able to see other players skins
+main repository. individual skins are here.

 ### /sets
 sets of skins to be used by yourself or your team